 PUBLISHED IN THE UK

-a spoilt Bohemian upbringing - a playboy in decadent 1920s Germany - spy training in Moscow - propaganda in Paris -infiltrating England, - a star-turn in Hollywood - dirty tricks during the Spanish Civil War - Communist insurgency in North and Latin America - and triumph and terror in Czechoslovakia.
+A spoilt Bohemian upbringing - a playboy in 1920s Germany - spy training in Moscow - propaganda in Paris -infiltrating England, - a star-turn in Hollywood - dirty tricks during the Spanish Civil War - Communist insurgency in Latin America - and triumph and terror in Czechoslovakia.

 The Nine Lives of Otto Katz